abinit/abinit/doc/tutorial/compilation.md

 In this case, *configure* will try to automatically detect the other options.
-This is the easiest approach but if *configure* cannot detect the dependency properly, you may need to set the options manually.
+This is the easiest approach but if *configure* cannot detect the dependency properly, you may need why the automatic detection fails by inspecting `config.log` and/or set the options manually.

 <!--
 https://www.cprogramming.com/tutorial/shared-libraries-linux-gcc.html